 Alcatraz was eventually carted off and given to some other family who then proceeded to barricade in another unfortunate toddler across town.
 Later that fall, I formally entered nursery school – and the liberating world of education.
 I was finally free.

-Fourteen years after my visit from ol’ Jimbo, I found myself in the classroom of the legendary Wellesley High School teacher, Mr. Wilbury Crockett, when he brought up the topic of “early childhood memories” as a conceivable canvas for self-expression.
+14 years after my visit from Jimbo the Monkey, I found myself in the classroom of the legendary Wellesley High School teacher, Mr. Wilbury Crockett, when he brought up the topic of “early childhood memories” as a conceivable canvas for self-expression.
 Mr. Crockett, who would eventually steer me into the dominion of teaching, had long served as a personal mentor for hundreds of Wellesley High School students over the years, including, most famously, Sylvia Plath ’50.

 Not long before she died in 1963, Sylvia wrote a tribute to her old Wellesley High English teacher: “If we discovered abilities and interests we never knew we had, it was he who awakened us to them.
 If we made dreams become realities, it was because of his daily encouragement, unceasing inspiration, rare wisdom, and insight.
 For those of us who flourished under his guidance, Mr. Crockett was the teacher of a lifetime.”